HL7/fhir-shorthand/input/pagecontent/reference.md

          TenMinuteScore 0..1
 ```

-##### Step 2.
+##### Step 3.
 Defining Slice Contents

-There are two approaches to defining the slices themselves:

-1. Provide the slice details inline in the profile.
-This approach is applicable as long as the sliced array is not a Reference to another resource.
-2. Define the slice as a separate item.
-There are two sub-cases:
-    * If the sliced array involves references to other resources, such as Observation.hasMember, the slice will be defined by a profile (defined internally and referred to by its name, or externally and referred by its URL).
-    * If the slice is a datatype or backbone element, see [defining slices](#defining-slices).
+At a minimum, each slice must be constrained such that it can be uniquely identified via the discriminator.
+For example, if the discriminator points to a "code" path that is a CodeableConcept, and it discriminates by "pattern", then each slice must have a constraint on "code" that uniquely distinguishes it from the other slices' codes.
+In addition to this minimum requirement, authors often place additional constraints on other aspects of each slice.

+Future versions of FHIR Shorthand may support standalone slice definitions, but FHIR Shorthand version 1.0 requires slice contents to be defined inline.
 The syntax for inline definition of slices is the same as constraining any other path in a profile, but uses the [slice path syntax](#sliced-array-paths) in the path:

 ```
 * {path to slice}.{subpath} {constraint}